Guide: How To Make The Perfect Restaurant Floor Plan

 Staff areas such as locker or break rooms, as well as your back office, deserve a spot on the floor plan, too.
 It's important to see where they are in relation to the rest of your restaurant, to make sure they aren't accidentally accessed by guests, or too close to where diners will be eating.
 Ideally, these areas should be clearly marked as well as accessible.

-Payment station and POS system
+Payment Station and POS System

 Your POS and payment station is the brain of your entire restaurant.
 Make sure it's easily accessible from all parts of the floor.
 If you can, try placing it in a place as central as possible—equidistant from all areas of your restaurant.
 You don't want servers to have to walk long distances to input orders or process payments.
 By keeping it as central as possible, you can keep the flow of traffic to a minimum and make your team's lives easier.

-Complete Full Service Floor Plan Example
+Complete Full-Service Floor Plan Example

-Complete full service restaurant floor plan
+Full service restaurant layout and plan

 An example of full-service floor plan from Raymond Hadelman Designs